 The Company holds a surety bonding arrangement with a third-party (the "Surety") in order to satisfy bonding requirements in the Yukon Territory.
-The total value of the Surety is \$786,777 of which \$nil is collateralized on the balance sheet as at June 30, 2023 (December 31, 2022 - \$nil).
-The Company paid \$15,736 in fees associated with the Surety which was capitalized to exploration and evaluation assets.
+The total value of the Surety is \$786,777 of which \$nil is collateralized on the balance sheet as at September 30, 2023 (December 31, 2022 - \$nil).
+During the nine months ended September 30, 2023, the Company paid \$15,736 in fees associated with the Surety which was capitalized to exploration and evaluation assets.